roofrack/dotfiles/README.md

 # bootstrap_arch i3 set up script
 ---------
 > *  For setting up a new Arch installation with the i3 window manager.
-> *  This script installs the packages listed below, then uses _SYM_LINK.sh_ to set up any required directories
+> *  This script installs the packages listed below, then uses _sym_link.sh_ to set up any required directories
      for the nested sym-links & then the sym-links themselves.
 > *  Any additional package config files added later to the _~/dotfiles/Config_ directory will be sym-linked to the users home root directory when re-running the _SYM_LINK.sh_ script.
 > *  If a link is to be in a nested directory (ie ~/.config/xfce4/terminal/terminalrc) then open _SYM_LINK.sh_ and add